Congratulations 2026-2027 Board of Governors!

 vii.
 Files and pays State Taxes quarterly for the Thrift Store in ND TAP, under Sales and Use Tax Permit 128226-0 and reports in applicable monthly statements.

+viii.
+Files annually, appropriate 990 documentation to the IRS, including all revenue totals from Charitable and Operational Funds IAW current IRS codes and regulations.

 ix.
-Files annually, appropriate 990 documentation to the IRS, including all revenue totals from Charitable and Operational Funds by May 15th, under EIN 45-602272.

-x.
-Responsible for maintaining all Charitable Fund financial records from the last seven (7) years are kept as stipulated by the IRS regulation; files are kept digitally and/or in the MSC Storage area.
+Responsible for ensuring all Charitable Fund financial records from the last three (3) years are kept IAW current IRS codes and regulations; files are kept digitally and/or in the designated MSC Storage area.

 a.
 All budgets and yearly budget requests.